ebu/cpa-auth-provider/doc/getting-started.md

 | config.docker.js\*  | Configuration used when [running the identity provider inside docker](#getting-quick-started-using-docker) |
 | config.test.js    | Configuration used for unit tests |

-\*config.docker.local contains some environment variables that are defined in the Dockerfile or in docker-compose\[-xxx\].yaml.
+\*config.docker.js contains some environment variables that are defined in the Dockerfile or in docker-compose\[-xxx\].yaml.

 ## Customise layout